-Ultrasound Therapy is a well-known and commonly used treatment protocol in our day an age.
+Ultrasound Therapy is a well-known and commonly used treatment protocol in our day and age.
 Being one of many advanced therapeutic machines in our clinic, Ultrasound Therapy is a treatment method used to target and treat soft tissue trauma.
-Using high frequency sound waves (which is not heard by the human ear), this protocol can benefit tissue trauma in the following ways:
+Using high-frequency sound waves (which is not heard by the human ear), this protocol can benefit tissue trauma in the following ways:

 - Increases/speeds up the healing response by providing a better supply of blood flow to the affected area

 - Reduces swelling/edema in and around the affected area